hdpriest-ui/icrn_manager/documentation/source/maintainer/r_kernels.rst

 - Documentation and examples
 - Version metadata

-For detailed instructions on creating R kernels, see the :doc:`maintainer_guide` section.
+For detailed instructions on creating R kernels, see the kernel creation documentation.

 Testing Kernels
 --------------